 I like how Linea automatically syncs your work on iCloud so that you can get it back later and sync your work across multiple devices.

-If you don’t like an edit you made, you can use the built-in eraser tool, which allows you to erase using your finger.
+If you don’t like a piece you’ve made, you can use the built-in eraser tool, which allows you to erase using your finger.

 Once you have created your design, you can export it in a few ways.
 For example, you can export it as a PNG file or as a PSD file for use in Photoshop.